nodemcu/nodemcu-firmware/docs/modules/node.md

 In case of extended reset cause 3 (exception reset), additional values are returned containing the crash information.
 These are, in order, EXCCAUSE, EPC1, EPC2, EPC3, EXCVADDR, and DEPC.

-In case of extended reset cause 19 (SW_CPU_RESET), an additional value is returned containing the number of consecutive lua panics.
+In case of extended reset cause 19 (SW_CPU_RESET), an additional value is returned containing the number of consecutive Lua panics.
 If the reset was caused by a call to node.restart() this value is 0; after the first panic the value is 1; if a panic reoccurs the value increments upto 15.

 #### Syntax